-The changed fees for NASDAQ Basic also continue to reflect an equitable allocation and continue not to be unfairly discriminatory, because

-NASDAQ Basic is a voluntary product for which market participants can readily substitute core data feeds that provide additional quotation and last sale information not available through NASDAO Basic.
-Accordingly, NASDAO is constrained from pricing the product in a manner that would be inequitable or unfairly discriminatory.
-The distinction between fees for Professional and Non-Professional Subscribers is consistent with the distinction made under fees for core data, and the applicable fees are lower than applicable fees for core data to reflect the lesser quantum of data made available.
-Moreover, the proposed enterprise license will help to ensure that fees for professional users are not inequitable or unfairly discriminatory, because they will be subject to limitations that will enable brokerdealers with large numbers of subscribers to moderate the fees that they would otherwise be required to pay.
-The proposed netting feature will also moderate fees by limiting the extent to which a Subscriber is charged for multiple uses of the data.
+The changed fee also continues to reflect an equitable allocation and continues not to be unfairly discriminatory, because NASDAQ Basic is a voluntary product for which market participants can readily substitute core data feeds that provide additional quotation and last sale information not available through NASDAQ Basic.
+Accordingly, NASDAQ is constrained from pricing the product in a manner that would be inequitable or unfairly discriminatory.
+The enterprise license helps to ensure that fees for professional users are not inequitable or unfairly discriminatory, because they are subject to limitations that will enable brokerdealers with large numbers of subscribers to moderate the fees that they would otherwise be required to pay.
+The change being made to the license fee does not render the fee inequitable or unfairly discriminatory, but rather ensures that each broker pays a fair fee with respect to each External Distributor from which it receives NASDAQ Basic.
+Specifically, the fee will ensure that a broker-dealer that opts to receive NASDAQ Basic through more than one External Distributor pays a fee that equitably reflects additional usage, rather than paying the same paid [sic] by a broker receiving the product through only one External Distributor.